DanteTheDevil/TouchTheSun/readme.md

 become much better.
 So, feel free to contribute - [check our guide](https://github.com/DanteTheDevil/TouchTheSun/blob/master/CONTRIBUTING.md).

 ## To Do
-* Need to completely fix timezones, becouse it works stable only with some of them.
+* Need to completely fix timezones, becouse it works stable only with cities of Ukraine and some others timezones, but not with all of them.